shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Astalir cocked his head.

-“You said that you do is survive.
+“You said that what you do is survive.
 What did you mean by that?”

 Astalir looked away.
 He hung his head in sorrow.
 Then, a single spark made its way from the base of his antlers all the way to the furthest most tip.

 Illuminated by the moonlight, cave drawings appeared on the cave wall.
 A god arose, holding its hand closed.
 A brilliant light radiated from within his hand, and when he opened them, several deers stood there in his palm.
-The deers descended to earth, running around living their best life.
+The deers descended to earth, running around living their best lives.
 Flowers, bushes, trees sprang up around them, becoming a forest.
 Then the god became cross, and rained lightning on the deers.
-Many died, and those that didn’t, fled.
+One by one, the deers fell, and the ones that remained fled.

 Gra’s countenance fell.
 Astalir refused to look, but his face was contorted, eyes closed, brows furrowed.